kshitijrajsharma/ramp-code-fAIr/README.md

 # [Replicable AI for Microplanning (ramp)](https://rampml.global/)

+## This is fork of the Original RAMP repo to be maintained for the latest python and dependecies !

 Our team aspires to turn over control of the data value chain to humanitarians.
 The Replicable AI for Microplanning (ramp) project is producing an open-source deep learning model to accurately digitize buildings in low-and-middle-income countries using satellite imagery as well as enable in-country users to build their own deep learning models for their regions of interest.